Privacy Policy

 Complaints

 We take our privacy obligations very seriously.
-If you have any concerns about the manner in which your personal information is handled by, please contact our Privacy Officer (02) 9981 4500 or privacy@prpimaging.com.au.
+If you have any concerns about the manner in which your personal information is handled by us, please contact our Privacy Officer on (02) 9981 4500 or privacy@prpimaging.com.au.
 Formal complaints regarding breach of privacy should be made to our Privacy Officer in writing.

 We will reasonably endeavour to respond to your complaint within 30 days of receipt.